gusgg1/Gulp-Build/README.md

 ## Gulp

-This project uses [gulp](https://gulpjs.com/) to set up a Gulp build process to prepare the website for deployment.
+This project uses [gulp](https://gulpjs.com/) to set up a Gulp build process to prepare a website for deployment.

 The build process involves the following tasks:
 * Concatenate and minify the JavaScript files